PayneLab/nifty/README.md

-# nifty
+# NIFTY
-Never Impute Features (thank you)
+Never Impute Features (thank you).

-This is a python repository for feature scoring and feature selection (often used in machine learning classification).
+NIFTY is a python program for feature generation, feature scoring and feature selection.
+The primary application is large molecular data, like proteomics.
+We assume input to be a table with samples as the columns and protein (or other data) as the rows.
+We also require an input file that has the label (class) for each sample.
+The output from our program is the list of k top features that can be used to train a ML classifier to annotate samples.
 The important thing is that we never impute.
 We can deal with null values.

+Run this program with the following command line
+> python main.py -q [quant table file] -m [meta data containing sample labels]

 ![Switchbox Overview drawio](https://github.com/user-attachments/assets/6368d215-9d6a-4e9e-b1d1-daa8013c8668)